Hello Bazel

 Hooray! 🥳 Everything worked just as expected the first time!

-I hope this short post is enough fo you to get started working with Bazel and to get the gears in your head turning as to how Bazel may be useful in your future projects.
-Stay tuned for more to come.
+I hope this short post is enough for you to get started working with Bazel and to get the gears in your head turning as to how Bazel may be useful in your future projects.